lsst-sims/sims_phosim_pythoncontrol/README.txt

 Python ImSim Control Files
 --------------------------

 These files are for use with the LSST Image Simulator (ImSim).
+As of tag v-1.1, the Python scripts no longer need to be in the ImSim source tree when they are executed.

-Currently, in order to use them to run ImSim, they must be copied into the root of the ImSim source tree.
-For revisions predating and including 25503, these files are part of the ImSim tree itself (after that, they were moved over here).
-This means that in order to run with an earlier revision, you will have to overwrite the existing versions of these files.
+For ImSim revisions predating and including 25503, these Python control scripts are still part of the ImSim tree itself (after that, they were moved over here).
+The v-1.1 Python scripts and above will ignore any Python scripts in the ImSim root, so you should not have to worry about deleting them.

 The correct procedure is to:
   1) Check out proper revision of ImSim (see below)
   2) Check out a compatible revision of the Python control package
-  3) Copy the Python control files into the ImSim source tree.
+  3) Execute from the directory containing the Python control package

-Eventually, it will be the case that the files in this package will not need to be in the ImSim source tree.

 ---------
 Revisions